VishwaasHegde/IncariAssessment/README.md

 Running:
 1. Clone the repository using `git clone https://github.com/VishwaasHegde/IncariAssessment.git`
-2. Open the command line and give `cd IncariAssessment`
+2. Navigate to `IncariAssessment` folder using `cd IncariAssessment`
 3. Run the project with the command
    1. `docker compose -f docker-compose-gpu.yml up -d` if you have a GPU (Recommended)
    2. `docker compose -f docker-compose-cpu.yml up -d` if you have a CPU